The Phenomenon of Shopping Cart Abandonment and How to Address It Effectively

 - Follow-up emails.

-Both tactics aim at reminding users about goods and services they were interested in but didn’t buy.
-Although the first one is more personalized and allows more possibilities, the other one is suitable even if customers didn’t leave any contact information because it will show them your advertisement while they’re browsing the web and visiting such major platforms as Google or Facebook.
+Both tactics aim at reminding users of goods and services they were interested in but didn’t buy.
+Although the first one is more personalized and allows more possibilities, the other one is suitable even if customers didn’t leave any contact information.
+It will show them your advertisement while they’re browsing the web and visiting such platforms as Google or Facebook.
 This is a major topic, so if you’re interested in the subject, you should check this article on abandoned shopping cart recovery techniques.

 While an abandoned cart is upsetting for anyone involved in e-commerce, it has to be seen as an opportunity.
 Even if customers don't always go all the way with online purchases, the fact that they have added items to their cart means they can still be reeled in.

-Identify what triggered cart abandonment, and then pick the best option to solve it: adjust your forms, redesign the site, add delivery and payment options, and offer discounts.
-Get creative, and turn this into a beneficial experience for your customer, and for you and your business.
+Identify what triggered cart abandonment, and then pick the best option to solve it.
+Adjust your forms, redesign the site, add delivery and payment options, and offer discounts.
+Get creative and turn this into a beneficial experience for your customer and your business.